Revertron/Alfis/README.md

 Not so clear?
 Hold on.

 ## This software provides:
-- Very small and [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) synchronized database of domain names.
+- Tiny and [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) synchronized database of domain names.
-The consistency of this database is based on [blockchain](https://en.wikipedia.org/wiki/Blockchain) technology, that prevents retroactive changing of data, and has strict cryptographical consensus.
+The consistency of this database is based on [blockchain](https://en.wikipedia.org/wiki/Blockchain) technology that prevents retroactive changing of data, and has strict cryptographical consensus.
-- DNS server with cache, like you have in your Internet-router.
-It resolves the domains from database and forwards all regular DNS-requests to some other resolver - your router, Google DNS, Cloudflare DNS, or [AdGuard DNS](https://dns.adguard.com/) (if you want to block ads and trackers).
+- DNS server with cache and enhanced security features.
+It resolves the domains from database and forwards all regular DNS-requests to some other resolver – your router, Google DNS, Cloudflare DNS, or [AdGuard DNS](https://dns.adguard.com/) (if you want to block ads and trackers).
 - Other systems need you to organize and run several DNS-servers to resolve their domains and regular domains, we have both in one.
 Moreover, ALFIS can forward requests of regular domains to [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) server.
 The security and privacy is right here.
 - Convenient graphical user interface to create domains in this alternative domain system.
 If you want just to use it like a DNS-server you can run it with `-n` flag or just build/download the variant without GUI.